A collection of our groundbreaking research reports and recommendations regarding the unique challenges of military and Veteran family life.

-The Resilience Under Stress Study (RUSS) explores how military and veteran families use their resilience to cope with the COVID-19 crisis.
-This research is made possible by the COVID-19 Military Support Initiative (CMSI), presented by Booz Allen Hamilton, and in partnership with USAA and the Institute for Veteran and Military Families (IVMF) at Syracuse University.
+The RUSS explored the impacts of the COVID-19 pandemic on military and Veteran families, and how communities can support military family resilience.
+This research was made possible by the COVID-19 Military Support Initiative (CMSI), presented by Booz Allen Hamilton, and in partnership with USAA and the Institute for Veterans and Military Families (IVMF) at Syracuse University.

 Connected Communities Impact Study (CCIS)

-The Connected Communities Impact Study (CCIS) is a pilot program intended to evaluate the impact of dedicated resources (including a full-time Chapter Director and Careers Manager) working together to support military families in a specific geographic location.
-This study is currently ongoing in the San Diego and New York Tri-State regions, with a final report expected to publish in 2020.
-This research is made possible through collaboration with the Sorenson Impact Center at the University of Utah.
+The CCIS is a pilot program intended to evaluate the impact of dedicated resources (including a full-time Chapter Director and Careers Manager) working together to support military families in a specific geographic location.

 This report, released by the Bipartisan Policy Center's Task Force on Defense Personnel, presents the task force's assessment of the nation's imperative to improve defense personnel systems to better meet unpredictable, future national security needs, with specific recommendations for the consideration of policymakers.
-With Blue Star Families CEO Kathy Roth-Douquet as a Co-Chair of the Task Force, the voices of our military families were clearly heard, providing input that was crucial to this Task Force’s objective.
+With Blue Star Families' CEO Kathy Roth-Douquet serving as a co-chair, the voices of our military families were clearly heard, providing input that was crucial to the objective.

 Corporate Employee Engagement Summit

-Blue Star Families and Booz Allen Hamilton gathered a Corporate Employee Engagement Summit in 2015, bringing together top government, nonprofit, and corporate actors to identify and strengthen opportunities for corporate community engagement and expand military spouse and veteran employment.
+Blue Star Families and Booz Allen Hamilton convened a Corporate Employee Engagement Summit in 2015, bringing together top government, nonprofit, and corporate actors to identify and strengthen opportunities for corporate community engagement and expand military spouse and Veteran employment.